 See also: Where to Go Shopping in La Jolla

 Do plan to visit one of the nearby La Jolla Cove restaurants.
-These are my top picks for more casual dining (you’re visiting the beach after all).
+These are my top picks for more casual daytime dining (you’re visiting the beach, after all).

 George’s Ocean Terrace

-George’s Ocean Terrace is typically where we take out of town guests to lunch when the weather is beautiful (and it usually is).
-Located on Prospect Street, the rooftop La Jolla Cove restaurant boasts panoramic views and excellent California cuisine.
-Order the fish tacos and black bean soup and make a reservation.
+George’s Ocean Terrace is typically where we take out-of-town guests to lunch when the weather is beautiful (and it usually is).
+The rooftop restaurant is located on Prospect Street and boasts panoramic views and excellent California cuisine.
+Order the fish tacos and black bean soup.
+Don’t forget to make a reservation.

 La Valencia Hotel

 La Jolla’s first hotel is still one of its best.
-The European-style Grande Colonial, built in 1913, also resides on Prospect Street within a short walk of La Jolla Cove.
-One of San Diego’s best restaurants, NINE-TEN is located inside and some of its menu items are delivered via room service.
+The European-style Grande Colonial La Jolla, built in 1913, also resides on Prospect Street within a short walk of the Cove and the Children’s Pool.
+One of San Diego’s best restaurants, NINE-TEN is located inside, and some of its menu items (like my favorite half-baked chocolate cake) are delivered via room service.

-Many rooms offer ocean views while junior suites have kitchenettes.
+Many rooms offer ocean views, while junior suites have kitchenettes.
 Residential-style studios and suites in a more private area of the hotel are also available for stays of any length.
-No resort fees.
+As an added benefit, there are no resort fees.

-Type La Jolla Cove into Google maps, and it will pop up, but the actual address is 1100 Coast Blvd, La Jolla, CA 92037.
+Type La Jolla Cove into Google Maps, and it will pop up.
+You can use the above for an actual address.

-It will take about 15 minutes to reach La Jolla Cove from the I-5.
+It will take about 15 minutes to reach La Jolla Cove from the I-5 freeway.

-- Exit off on La Jolla Village Drive.
+- Exit at La Jolla Village Drive and head west.